OpenNMT/OpenNMT-py/docs/source/examples/replicate_alpaca/ReplicateAlpaca.md

 ### Checkpoints
 The procedure to retrieve the llama checkpoints as well the llama legacy sentencepiece tokenizer is described on the official llama repository:  https://github.com/facebookresearch/llama/

-Let us save them in a local folder that we will name `llama`.
+Let us save them in a local folder that we will name "llama".

-We need to convert the llama 7B checkpoint to the onmt format, using the `convert_llama.py` tool..
+We need to convert the llama 7B checkpoint to the `onmt` format, using the `convert_llama.py` tool:

 ```shell
 python3 OpenNMT-py/tools/convert_llama.py \